HackerN64/F3DEX3/README.md

     - Culling due to too small screen size (same algorithm as F3DEX2)
     - Culling due to behind the occlusion plane
 - Number of texture or fill rectangles processed
+- Number of cycles the microcode was stalled because the output FIFO in DMEM was full
+- Number of display list commands processed (*)
+- Number of times the "GCLK is alive" bit in the RDP status word is set (*), which is sampled once per display list command.
+This enables a rough measurement of how often the RDP is stalled waiting for RDRAM for I/O to the framebuffer / Z buffer.

+(*) These two counters are only enabled if the `CFG_GCLK_SAMPLE` build option is enabled in the Makefile, otherwise they are both zero.
+Due to extremely limited IMEM space, enabling this option removes the `SPLightToRDP` commands (they become no-ops).
+This is intended for profiling during development only.

 ## Porting Your Romhack Codebase to F3DEX3